lraj22/timecheck22/docs/Fair.md

 Definition of Criteria for a Proposed Solution (3 pts)

 > I wrote a Software Requirements Specification (SRS) document that outlines the purpose, audience, scope, stakeholders, constraints, and requirements.
 The criteria I specified was that the website should meet the needs of 4 main groups: 1. regular students, 2. regular teachers, 3. school managers, and 4. me, the administrator.
 To do this, it should make it easy to select their school, view schedules, see how much time passed/is left, be customizable, and have extra useful features.
 If a solution has all these features, it meets the criteria.
+These criteria are based on last year's project and my hypothesis, which guesses that reducing complexity by limiting choice while simultaneously increasing usefulness is better.
+That's why the main requirement went from being able to write your own schedule to only being able to select your school.

 Explanation of Constraints (3 pts)